Emmanuel-Melon/Neno/README.md

 // shows that the other players are guessing.

-// you can click on a button that says stop once you're sure your guess is correct and the game will pause
+// rushed mode: you can click on a button that says stop once you're sure your guess is correct and the game will pause

+// classic mode:

 // everyone's guesses are evaluated and a leaderboard is created